ArwaAhmed98/AIDevSecOps-demo/code-scan-llm/scan-repo/README.md

 1. Clones the specified GitHub repository to a temporary directory
 2. Scans all supported code files (.go, .py, .sql, .js, .java, .cpp, .c, .rb, .php, .ts, .sh)
 3. Sends each file to the LLM for security analysis
-4. Displays vulnerability analysis results
+4. Displays vulnerability analysis results to both stdout and a file

 ## Configuration